 - Wait for 1~3 minutes, then the miner will reload the mining settings and start mining with the mining account you just set.

 - You can check the mining details on the “Dashboard -> Widgets” page.
-The mining speed showing here will be refreshed every 600Secs.
+The mining speed showing here will refresh every 600Secs.

 - You can also set your own refresh time.
 Go to “Settings” tab, change the “Reflesh time” and click “Save” to save the changes.
-Then the mining status will be refreshed according to the refresh time you set.
+Then the mining status will be refreshed accordingly.

 - You can check the working details of all hashboards in the “Dashboard -> Local Miner” page.
 The “DEV HR” of all eight hashboards should be green and with hashrate displayed.
 If not, you need to check if the cables on the miner are connected tightly.

-- If your miner works perfectly, you don’t need to change anything else.
-If you don’t know what you are doing, don’t tweak it.
+- If your miner works perfectly, you don’t need to change anything else if you are not sure what you are doing.